Spartronics4915/developers_handbook/git_introduction/git_faq.md

 # change to directory above
 $ cd ..

-# type file to your screen
+# print file to your screen
 $ cat <filename>

 # make directory